 The gingerbread man had a rough night.
+He's not feeling like himself. |

 Have you ever lain awake on a hot summer night, unable to sleep because you keep asking yourself, as you fitfully toss and turn, "What would a milkshake made out of molasses taste like?"
 Oh, you haven't?
 Me neither.
 But just in case this is the sort of deep question that haunts your thoughts in the humid dark, I'm here to bring you all the answers.